The Basil Brush Show: Mortimer Brush

 He appeared in the 2005 and 2006 Christmas specials.

 In the first series finale, his full name is revealed to be Mortimer Trouble Brush.

 Bingo Brush

 Basil's playful and hyperactive nephew fox cub.
-Often says "Bing bing!".
+His catchphrase is "Bing bing!".
 Bingo has a twin brother called Bungo whom Basil says is "much, much worse", who only appeared at the end of Bingo's first story.
 Bingo appeared on the show multiple occasions, starting from 2003.
 Bingo is voiced by Don Austen.

+Maximilian Brushefeller

+Maximilian Brushefeller is Basil's deceased uncle, who lived in America.
+In the episode "Basil's Millions", it is revealed that, prior to his death, he left "42 gazillion dollars" to Basil and Mortimer, to be split between them equally, on the condition that they get along with each other for 24 hours.
+Unfortunately, the Brush family clock, which was used to keep track of the time, was overwound, causing it to be fast.
+As a result, Basil and Mortimer begin fighting too early, and the inheritance is voided, resulting in both of them inheriting nothing.
+However, it is revealed that all of the money was, in fact, fake, and that Maximilian was totally penniless at the time of his death.
+Maximilian's catchphrase was "Bank, bank!".

 Roxy

 Roxy is Basil's girlfriend, but unlike the other foxes in the show she is an Arctic fox.
 She has only been seen in four episodes of the fifth series (2006), including the 2006 Christmas Special.
 She pronounces Basil's name as Ba-Zeal.
 She is voiced by Sheila Clark.

 Mr Rossiter

 Mr Rossiter is the landlord who own the flats the main characters live in.
-He is named after Leonard Rossiter, who famously played the landlord Rupert Rigby in the sitcom Rising Damp.
+He is named after Leonard Rossiter, who famously played the landlord Rupert Rigsby in the sitcom Rising Damp.
 He is played by Milton Johns.